Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Orientation is expressed in latitudinal form (latitude, longitude in radian) with respect to a Carrington reference frame for ease of expression of rotations as quaternions.
 Computations of rotations are performed using quaternions for performance and numerical stability reasons.
 The interaction with OpenGL is done using matrices since, besides rotation, it involves projection and translation.

 Together with a timestamp, the distance to Sun and the orientation constitute the fundamental concept of `Viewpoint`.
 One important viewpoint is Earth's.
-This is computed using an algorithm translated from the SolarSoft `get_sun` function (derived from Meuus, "Astronomy with a PC", ed.
-2, tbc).
+This is computed using an algorithm translated from the SolarSoft `get_sun` function (derived from Meuus, "Astronomical Formulae for Calculators").

 Viewpoints can be computed at various timestamps using the `UpdateViewpoint`.
 Several forms are provided: